 What We Do

 Throughout this process, youth deepen their critical awareness about the systems that perpetuate the conflict.
-We support youth to take action and change these systems over the long term, and inspire others to do the same.
+We support youth to take action towards changing these systems in the long term, and inspire others to do the same.
 Peace it Together helps equip the next generation of young peace builders in their pursuit of a just, secure, and sustainable peace.

-You can help make our program a reality by making a donation today.
+Help us increase our impact by making a donation today.

-With each program 10 Israeli, 10 Palestinian, and 10 Canadian youth leaders develop the capacity to become innovative and intrepid peace builders.
-The 12-18 month program program begins when youth in the three respective regions meet and begin the process of exploring their own experiences, views of the conflict, and intentions for the program.
-All three delegations then gather for a four-week summer intensive on Canada’s West Coast.
-During this intensive youth form authentic connections and learn how to work in fair and inclusive ways together, developing a deeper understanding of each other and their needs.
+With each program up to 10 Israeli, 10 Palestinian, and 10 Canadian youth leaders develop the capacity to become innovative and intrepid peace builders.
+The 12 month program begins when youth in the three respective regions meet and begin the process of exploring their own experiences, views of the conflict, and intentions for the program.
+All three delegations then gather for a 3-week summer intensive on Canada’s West Coast.
+During this time youth form authentic connections and learn how to work in fair and inclusive ways together, developing a deeper understanding of each other and their needs.

 Led by professional facilitators, participants: